 This letter constitutes the actuary's certification letter for the Comprehensive Annual Financial Report (CAFR) of the Teachers' Pension and Annuity Fund of New Jersey (TPAF).
-It reflects the results of the June 30, 2002 Annual Actuarial Valuation of TPAF.
+It reflects the results of the June 30, 2003 Annual Actuarial Valuation of TPAF.

 The funding objective of the plan, as modified by Chapter 133, P.L.
 2001 and Chapter 115, P.L.
-1997, is to have the State make sufficient contributions into the plan to cover the normal cost of the plan subject to a phase-in of the pension adjustment benefits (for the 2002 valuation, 44.30% of the cost of such benefits was reflected).
+1997, is to have the State make sufficient contributions into the plan to cover the normal cost of the plan subject to a phase-in of the pension adjustment benefits (for the 2003 valuation, 46.63% of the cost of such benefits was reflected).

 If there are sufficient assets in the Benefit Enhancement Fund (BEF), the State may reduce its contribution up to the additional normal cost of the plan (the difference between the 1/55th formula and the 1/60th formula normal costs).
 The BEF was established by Chapter 133, P.L.
 2001.
-As of the June 30, 2002 Actuarial Valuation, there were sufficient assets in the BEF, and the State reduced its contribution accordingly.
-In the event there are assets in excess of Actuarial Accrued Liabilities, the BEF, and the value of future unphased-in normal costs for pension adjustments, the State may reduce both its contribution and Member contributions.
-In the event Unfunded Actuarial Liabilities exist, the State will amortize them generally over a 30-year period as a level percentage of payroll.
-As of the June 30, 2002 Actuarial Valuation, there were no such "excess assets", and neither the State's nor Members' contributions were reduced based on such excess assets.
+As of the June 30, 2003 Actuarial Valuation, there were sufficient assets in the BEF, and the State reduced its contribution accordingly.

+In the event there are assets in excess of Actuarial Accrued Liabilities, liabilities for future member contribution reductions, the BEF, and the value of future unphased-in normal costs for pension adjustments, the State may reduce both its contribution and Member contributions.
+As of the June 30, 2003 Actuarial Valuation, there were no such "excess assets", and neither the State's nor Members' contributions were reduced based on such excess assets.
+In fact, Unfunded Actuarial Liabilities existed and the State amortized them over a 30-year period as a level percentage of payroll.

-The budget for FY 2004, which appropriated funds to cover the contribution developed in the 2002 valuation, authorized the payment of 20% of the State contribution described above and authorized payment of that amount out of the BEF.
-Thus the State appropriated \$0 of cash contributions for the 2004 fiscal year.
+The budget for FY 2005, which appropriated funds to cover the contribution developed in the 2003 valuation, authorized the payment of 40% of the State contribution described above and authorized payment of that amount out of the BEF.
+Thus the State appropriated \$0 of cash contributions for the 2005 fiscal year.

 The valuation was based on a set of actuarial assumptions (described in detail in the section headed "Summary of Actuarial Assumptions and Methods") which was adopted by the Board of Trustees as a result of a study of actual experience under the Teachers' Pension Annuity Fund during the 3-year period ending June 30, 2000.
-For purposes of determining contributions, these assumptions are being phased-in over a 3-year period.
-The actuarial assumptions and methods used for funding purposes meet the parameters set forth in Governmental Accounting Standards Board (GASB) Statement No. 25 except with respect to the phase-in of the new assumptions and the phase-in regarding the normal cost of pension adjustment benefits.
+These assumptions have been fully reflected in the June 30, 2003 valuation.
+The actuarial assumptions and methods used for funding purposes meet the parameters set forth in Governmental Accounting Standards Board (GASB) Statement No. 25 except with respect to the phase-in regarding the normal cost of pension adjustment benefits.
 The Annual Required Contribution shown on the attached exhibit is based on the assumptions without any phase-ins and reflects the full normal cost of pension adjustment benefits.